upmcplanetracker/ntpd-rs-nts-for-firewalla/README.md

 This usually indicates ntpd-rs cannot resolve server hostnames (DNS blocked) or cannot reach the internet on port 123/4460 (NTS).
 Steps:

-1. Check that ntpd-rs is running: `systemctl status ntpd-rs`.
+1. Check that ntpd-rs is running: `sudo systemctl status ntpd-rs`.
-2. Look at the daemon log: `journalctl -u ntpd-rs --no-pager | tail -40`.
+2. Look at the daemon log: `sudo journalctl -u ntpd-rs --no-pager | tail -40`.
 Search for “could not resolve” or “error while attempting key exchange”.
 3. Ensure the script has added the correct IPs to `/etc/hosts`: `cat /etc/hosts | grep -E 'time.cloudflare|ntppool1|ptbtime1|system76'`.
 If missing, re‑run the configuration script manually.
 4. Verify the WAN interface allows outbound NTP/NTS traffic (the script does not block it, but a strict Firewalla policy might).
 Temporarily disable any NTP‑related app rules to test.